PrecursorApp/image-refresh-demo/README.md

 Demonstrates how Precursor images in a Github issue, PR, or Readme will update on refresh.

+Works great for infrastructure diagrams, wireframes, and illustrations of complex ideas.

 Just add ".png" to the end of any doc url to export your doc as an image.

 Make a change to the doc, then come back here and refresh to see your changes.